-As verification of child support income, DCA will require the family to provide verification of two (2) full and consecutive months of payments.
+As verification of child support income, DCA will require the family to provide verification of the last 6 months, at minimum.
+DCA, at least, will use the past 90 days of Child Support income to annualize the income.

 Written Third-Party Verification Form